 The London Masons realised the honour so conferred upon their Craft and before long (namely, in 1481) they petitioned "To the full honourable lorde and discrete Soveraignes mair and Aldermen of the Citee of London" to grant that the articles therein set forth might by "your Auctorite and grete wisdoms "be Accepted Admitted and holde for ferme and stable to endure from this tyme "forward for evermore".
 But these articles did not use the word "Freemason" though they use an expression which might be deemed equivalent thereto.
-The Petitioners style themselves "the goods Folke of the Crafte mistere or science of masons enfraunchesed of the said Citee" and also of "certain persones enfraunchesed of the said Crafte mistere or science or mistere".
+The Petitioners style themselves "the goods Folke of the Crafte mistere or science of masons enfraunchesed of the said Citee" and also of "certain persones enfraunchesed of the said Crafte mistere or science of masons of this Citee" and again of "Any persone enfraunchesed of the said Crafte science or mistere".

-(These ordinances of 1481 are exactly copied in The Mediæval Mason by D. Knoop and G. P. Jones; Manchester University Press 1933, at p.
+(These ordinances of 1481 are exactly copied in The Mediavid Mason by D. Knoop and G. P. Jones; Manchester University Press 1933, at p.
 251 seq., as they appear in the MS. of the City of London Letter Book L., fols.
 165 seq.)